HHS/ckanext-datajson/README.md

 	http://yourdomain.com/data.json
 	   and
 	http://yourdomain.com/data.jsonld

 Caching The Response
 --------------------

-If you're deploying inside Apache, some caching would be a good idea.
+If you're deploying inside Apache, some caching would be a good idea because generating the /data.json file can take a good few moments.
 Enable the cache modules:

 	a2enmod cache